 - Ensure your environment lines up (including your inner environment – your mindset, self-talk, and self-care) with the authentic teacher identity you’ve established and clarified as your Foundation.

-- Getting overwhelmed by all the options and struggling to implement.
+- Getting overwhelmed by all the options and struggling to implement them.

 - A limited budget (and the belief that you can’t create the right environment without a bigger budget!).